AndreChaves95/RestAPI_JavaSpringBoot/javaspring/README.md

 - By default, it uses Hibernate -> ORM (Object–Relational Mapping) tool
 ---> provides a framework for mapping an object-oriented domain model to a relational database

+## REST Clients

+- A higher-level abstraction built on top of WebClient used to send HTTP requests to interact with REST APIs
+- It allows to test, debug, and integrate APIs while handling responses like status codes and body content

+### HTTP Interface
+- It allows to communicate with another service by defining an interface
+- It is not needed to write the low-level code implementation

+---> Dependency is already added with Spring Web